Hassan-Naeem-code/Inbound-Carier-Sales/README.md

   ```

 ## Dashboard
-- Run with: `streamlit run backend/dashboard.py`
+- Run with: `streamlit run dashboard.py`
 - Shows negotiation metrics and recent logs.

 ## Reproducing Deployment
-- All dependencies are in `backend/requirements.txt` and the Dockerfile.
+- All dependencies are in `requirements.txt` and the Dockerfile.
 - For cloud, use the Dockerfile and set environment variables as needed.

 ---